azerimaker/BMS_3-5S/README.md

 - MSP430 Microcontroller for gas gauging, balancing and serial communication
 - Load current: 50A (cont.), 100A (peak) (estimated!)

+## Programming
+- I'm using MSP430 Launchpad both to program the BMS in external target mode and to provide serial communication to PC.

 ## Demo
 - After the modified firmware balancing and status report work fine [(see here)](https://twitter.com/OrkhanAmirAslan/status/1014643359699406849)